MicrosoftDocs/ATADocs/ATPDocs/deploy/manage-action-accounts.md

 ---
 title: Manage action accounts
-description: Learn how to manage action accounts to work with Microsoft Defender for Identity. ms.date: 01/22/2023 ms.topic: how-to
+description: Learn how to manage action accounts to work with Microsoft Defender for Identity.
+This step is optional. ms.date: 01/22/2023 ms.topic: how-to
 ---